Cremation Frequently Asked Questions

 In what kind of container are the cremated remains returned?

-We return remains in a temporary cardboard box.
+We return remains in a black plastic box as our temporary container .
 The family may choose to provide their own container in which the cremated remains will be placed once they are returned to the family.

 Are all the cremated remains returned?